 We ordered from Amazon and Oriental Trading.
 I looked into several kits online and though I liked the idea of the kits, it was not as budget friendly and personal as I knew it could be; and so I was on the search to create my own deconstructed Fairy Garden Kit.
+I also decided to rent a bouncy castle meath to add to the kids’ entertainment.
 Since more than half of the people that come to the party we’re adults (mostly aunts and uncles), I was always compelled to make sure the had a part in the party too.
 I found a great deal in succulents and thought, hey, they can put together their own succulent(s) to take home.
 Succulents are relatively easy to care for and who wouldn’t love a little green plant to take home?
 I was told later in after the party that many of the adults who came that day still have the succulents today.

 I ordered the following for the Fairy Garden Party:

 - ReBagMe tote bags (can you believe typically plastic party bags cost just a little bit less than these tote bags?!
 This tote served as their goodie bag and can hold all their Fairy Gardens creations, some surprise chocolate eggs ( All my kids are obsessed with them) and pinwheels; even their parent’s succulent plant creation.